pragmatic-objects/site/_chapters/009_equivalence_101.md

 `FracStatic` is the simplest case: it has identity consisting of two integers, it has no state, and its behavior is rather trivial.
 It is obvious that two `FracStatic` instances will be equivalent if they have the same values for `numerator` and `denominator` attributes.

 But it is not always that simple.
 In languages like Java we have plenty of objects that just don't declare their identity by attributes.
-For example: Java structures from `java.util`.
-You can't instantiate two `ArrayList` instances that would share the same array under the hood.
+For example: [Java collections](https://en.wikipedia.org/wiki/Java_collections_framework) from `java.util`.
+You can't instantiate two `HashSet` instances that would refer to the same state under the hood.
 Each of the two will be unique and independent.
 It is neither good, nor bad, it just makes things a bit more complicated:

 ```java
 class GuestList {